dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/irssi.md

     11:38 [lookandfeel]
     11:38                            theme default

-I like using the `agon` theme and is the theme i have always used:
+I like using the `agon` theme and is the theme I have always used:

     # Go to the .irssi directory and store the downloaded theme there
     cd ~/.irssi